gabrielc42/q-and1-p-characters-of-Prime-numbers/stuff.md

 x = {0, (|log(e)| - 1) * } = {0, .5657055181}
 {.567055181, .5052250171}
 {b,c} graph
-b is divisible by 7, c is divisible by 11 and is my phone number 11 and 7 are prime numbers
+b is divisible by 7, c is divisible by 11
+11 and 7 are prime numbers

 11 and 7 at integer magnitude = b and c